pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

   * +2 on first turn of AI mon, 50/50 otherwise

 * Substitute
-  * No score Increase if player can take advantage of sub (ability / move not blocked by sub)
+  * No score Increase if player can take advantage of sub (ability / sound moves that can go through substitute)
   * If slower and after a hit Substitute would fail, no increase
   * Otherwise 50/50 to go for a Sub

 * Shed Tail
-  * No score Increase if player can take advantage of sub (ability / move not blocked by sub)
+  * No score Increase if player can take advantage of sub (ability / sound moves that can go through substitute)
   * If AI has no alive mon in Party, no increase
   * If at 50% hp, no score increase
   * If slower and after a hit Shed Tail would fail, no increase